pkking/quick-mirror-openeuler/README.rst

 ======================

 All of this code was originally written by Jason Tibbitts <tibbs@math.uh.edu>
-has been donated to the public domain.
+and has been donated to the public domain.
 If you require a statement of license, please consider this work to be licensed as "CC0 Universal", any version you choose.